MaterializeInc/materialize/doc/user/content/sql/drop-source.md

 DROP SOURCE my_source RESTRICT;
 ```

-### Do not issue an error if attempting to remove a nonexistent table
+### Do not issue an error if attempting to remove a nonexistent source

 ```sql
 DROP SOURCE IF EXISTS my_source;